9xbt/9xCode/README.md

 2. Hit "Start"
 3. Open your .9xc file and let it run

-9xCode is still in in beta, there could be some bugs
+9xCode is still in in beta, there could be some bugs.
+Please report them in the issues tab